 - Early entry to Four-Year-Old Kindergarten may be appropriate for some gifted children where families are seeking an early entry to school for their child i.e. the child will not be 5 years of age before 30 April in the year of school commencement. - Early entry to school is approved only when exceptional circumstances apply and is subject to an application process and rigorous eligibility criteria.
-It is important to note that most children who enrol early in Four-Year-Old Kindergarten are not approved for early entry into school because they did not meet the eligibility criteria. - The decision regarding early entry should be discussed with parents/guardians and consider the following: - Children are not guaranteed early school entry as a result of being enrolled to attend kindergarten early. - To start school early, the child must possess suitable academic ability as evidenced by a formal cognitive assessment, and be considered at risk of long-term educational disadvantage if they don't early entry to school.
+It is important to note that most children who enrol early in Four-Year-Old Kindergarten are not approved for early entry into school because they did not meet the eligibility criteria. - The decision regarding early entry should be discussed with parents/guardians and consider the following: - concluding the control of the contro - To start school early, the child must possess suitable academic ability as evidenced by a formal cognitive assessment, and be considered at risk of long-term educational disadvantage if they don't early entry to school.